 When it comes to better career opportunities for attorneys, it all boils down to practice preferences and lifestyle priorities, especially for lawyers with families.
 There are several reasons why a smaller market may be a more fulfilling place for an attorney to practice, including cost-of-living, ease of commuting, job benefits and flexibility, and client relationship building.
 However, larger cities gain the advantage when you are talking in strict terms of higher paying jobs and overall growth in number of jobs.

-Washington, DC has one attorney for every 12 residents, while several counties in flyover states like Nebraska and South Dakota don’t have any lawyers at all.
+Washington, DC has one attorney for every 12 residents, while flyover states, like Nebraska and South Dakota, have several counties with no lawyers at all.
 But people need legal representation no matter where they live.
 A smaller town or city with less competition will usually provide a newly relocated lawyer with more client opportunities than will a large metropolitan area that’s saturated with attorneys.
 If corporate law is more your forte, many Fortune 500 companies are headquartered in smaller cities like Madison, Wisconsin or Charlotte, N.C.

 This is a major factor for lawyers with families, or attorneys fresh out of law school who are paying down student loans.
 And, if you’re right out of law school and get hired on by a big East Coast firm, don’t be surprised if you’re making $20 an hour reviewing legal documents for the firm’s partners.
 A growing city like Nashville, Tennessee has a cosmopolitan feel with a cost-of-living appreciably less than the national average.
 Not only can you earn a decent living there as an attorney, you’ll also be able to afford a nicer house compared to New York or L.A.